alphakilo7/ini-parser/README.md

 ```

 #### Few Limitations (as of now)
-1. As of now, the in file comments are tracked, but in the final output, it is likely to be misplaced.
+1. As of now, the in file comments are tracked, but in the final output, they are likely to be misplaced.
 Please use with caution.
 2. The comments after key-value pairs are not read as comments but are considered as part of value of the key.
 Highly recommended not to use such style of commenting.